Kaisia-Estrel/Perigord-Brain-Repository/Programming/Terminal/Useful snippets.md

 unzip -j -c -q "$FILE" ComicInfo.xml | xml ed -d 'ComicInfo/{}' > ComicInfo.xml; zip "$FILE" ComicInfo.xml; rm ComicInfo.xml
 ```
 Bash oneliner for editing the ComicInfo of a `.cbz` file

+- `xxd` to get hexadecimal representation of a file to STDOUT